 - In the case of telescopic boom cranes, the mass, length and center of gravity of each section of the boom must also be considered

-- SWL of offshore crane: the static rated load that a complete set of cranes can lift safely on the cargo hook, including the weight of gears, hooksand wire ropes.
+Offshore crane SWL: The rated static load that each complete set of cranes can safely lift on the cargo hook, including the weight of gears, blocks, hooks, and wire ropes.

 Does the safe working load of the crane change?

-- In a crane or lifting device designed with a pre-set safety factor as the standard, its safe load is subject to change.
+In a crane or lifting device designed with a pre-set safety factor as the standard, its safe load may change over time.

-- Therefore, in order to ensure the accuracy and suitability of the pre-set SWL, components that are prone to wear or failure need to be regularly inspected, repaired or replaced, checked and tested.
+Therefore, in order to ensure the accuracy and suitability of the pre-set SWL, components that are prone to wear or failure need to be regularly inspected, repaired, or replaced.

 Quarterly checks and tests are necessary to maintain the safety and reliability of the lifting equipment or device.

 How to calculate the safe working load of a crane?

 To determine the SWL of a crane, you first need to identify the crane type, boom length, boom luffing angle, and weight and distribution of the load.
 Then, the SWL is calculated based on the weight of the load, the angle and the radius of the boom.